 and that there is a sufficient good faith basis for filing the Complaint.

+1.2.9 A box or field in which the Complainant may identify itself as an IGO Complainant as defined in Section 1 of the URS Rules.
+Where the Complainant identifies itself as an IGO Complainant, the Complainant must agree to have the final outcome of the URS dispute settled through binding appellate arbitration if elected by the Registrant.

 2. Fee

 2.1 Fees as set for in the Provider’s fee schedule shall be submitted with the filed